Some things to look for in a photographers portfolio before you hire them

 Skin Tones

-When you look at the subject, does the skin tone look the right color and exposure?
+When you look at the subject, does the skin tone look correct, and is the exposure correct?
 How often do you see photos shot under fluorescent lights with a green tint to the skin tone?
-If they have good skin tones on the main subject but the background is green, this might be due to using their on-camera flash.
+If the main subject has good skin tone but the background is green, it might be because they used their on-camera flash.

-Another color shift in skin tones is orange from shooting under tungsten lights.
+Another color shift in skin tones is an orange cast when shooting under tungsten lights.
 If they used their on-camera flash, the skin tone might look OK, and the background would be orange.

 If the photos are outside and the subjects are under trees, is the skin tone natural or green-cast?
 The leaves on the trees filter the light and give it a green tinge.